Historic Food Program

 NEW!
 Tuesday/Friday Lunches

-As a special offering for summer 2018, the George Ranch Historical Park’s foodways team will offer lunches every Tuesday and Friday From 12-2.
+The George Ranch Historical Park’s foodways team now offers lunches most Tuesdays and Fridays From noon to 2 p.m.
 Tuesday’s menu includes chili dogs, slaw and cookies; Friday’s menu includes chopped beef, slaw and cookies.
 Cost is $8 for adults and $5 for children.
 Meals are first-come, first-served and can be purchased in person at the Visitor Center.
+You can call morning of to check menu and availability (281) 343-0218 extension 220.

 Saturday Historic Lunches